tabulapdf/tabula-java/README.md

 ```

-It also includes a debugging tool, run `java -cp ./target/tabula-extractor-0.7.4-SNAPSHOT-jar-with-dependencies.jar org.nerdpower.tabula.debug.Debug -h` for the available options.
+It also includes a debugging tool, run `java -cp ./target/tabula-extractor-0.7.4-SNAPSHOT-jar-with-dependencies.jar technology.tabula.debug.Debug -h` for the available options.

 You can also integrate `tabula-java` with any JVM language.
 For Java examples, see the [`tests`](src/test/java/org/nerdpower/tabula/) folder.